 Tourist attractions and activities

 Both countries have huge tourist attractions, famous worldwide, though we feel that Namibia has a bigger variety.
-Namibia has a world-class game park (Etosha), but it also has the Sossuvlei dunes, the Tiras Mountains, Spitzkoppe, Fish river canyon, and the Skeleton Coast.
-And, let’s not forget that Swakopmund has beaches and lots of adventure activities.
+Namibia has a world-class game park (Etosha), but it also has the Sossusvlei dunes, the Tiras Mountains, Spitzkoppe, Fish river canyon, and the Skeleton Coast.
+And let’s not forget that Swakopmund has beaches and lots of adventure activities.

-Botswana is much more focuses on the Safari experiences of the game reserves and national park, particularly in the Okavango Delta and Chobe.
-It has a few other things like Makgadikgadi Salt Pans or the Tsodilo hills, but they aren’t as popular.
+Botswana is much more focused on the Safari experiences of the game reserves and national parks, particularly in the Okavango Delta and Chobe.
+It has a few other things, like Makgadikgadi Salt Pans or the Tsodilo Hills, but they aren’t as popular.

 So, Namibia wins this one due to a bigger variety.
 Though, if you want to see animals and particularly have a luxury safari experience, then Botswana is a better option.

 Beaches of Namibia vs Botswana

 Neither Namibia nor Botswana is famous for its beaches.
 However, between the two, the winner is easy, as Botswana is landlocked, while Namibia has a long shoreline.